IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 The values that you need for this sample are specified as follows:

 * Connection specification in the `<connection_specification>` element.
-  * The name refers to the database name as specified in the preprequisites:
+  * The name refers to the database name as specified in the prerequisites:

           name="DEMOAPP"

   * All attributes are empty strings in the ODBC element.
-You use the application connfiguration properties from streams console or you specify them at submission time.
+You use the application configuration properties from streams console or you specify them at submission time.
 * Access specification in the `<access_specification>` element.
-  * The name is a reference required for configration by the `com.ibm.streams.db` toolkit:
+  * The name is a reference that is required for configuration by the `com.ibm.streams.db` toolkit:

           name="ImsiCRM"

-  * The statement describes the query request in the `<statement>` element, that provides data with lookup information, here the sample:
+  * The statement describes the query request in the `<statement>` element that provides data with lookup information, here the sample:

           statement="SELECT IMSI, CUSTOMER_ID, CUSTOMER_TYPE FROM DEMODATA.IMSI_CRM WITH UR" isolation_level="READ_COMMITTED"